-"Ask Me If I Care" by Jennifer Egan Originally published in the March 8, 2010 issue of The New Yorker.
-Click here to read the story in its entirety on The New Yorker webpage.
+“Ask Me If I Care” by Jennifer Egan from the March 8, 2010 issue of The New Yorker

 The first author to have two pieces of fiction published in 2010 is Jennifer Egan — and it comes fairly early in the year — “Safari” was published just less that two months ago in the January 11 issue.
 I didn’t mind that story, but I didn’t like it either.